How to Decide if a Job is a Good Fit

 As you read the job description and discuss the position through the interview process, gauge how well the job matches up with the list of skills you prefer using.

-The Boss - Think about the ideal manager for you and carefully evaluate the person with whom you would be working in a target position.
+Think about the ideal manager for you and carefully evaluate the person with whom you would be working in a target position.
 Consider factors such as whether you prefer a hands-on boss or one who will leave you to work very independently.
 Ask prospective colleagues to describe the management style of your possible supervisor and look for both verbal and non-verbal cues about how the individual's personality would blend with yours.
-Here’s how to find the right boss.
+Think carefully about accepting if you don't like the person who would be your manager.

 Analyze the Job and the Employer